“Is there anything I shouldn’t eat?”

-As an oncology dietitian, I work with patients throughout the course of cancer treatment to ensure they are properly nourished.
-Outside of cancer treatment, we focus on reducing the risk of recurrence.
+As an oncology dietitian, I work with patients during cancer treatment to help reduce side effects and ensure proper nourishment.
+Outside of cancer treatment and into survivorship, I focus on reducing the risk of recurrence.
+We do this by modifying lifestyle factors with an evidence-based, whole-person approach.

 Did you know?